analyticsbyted/tubetime/docs/CONTEXT.md

 ## Current Status

-**Migration Status:** ✅ All localStorage features have been successfully migrated to database-backed API routes (Phases 2-5 complete as of v4.6.0).
-The application is now in a stable, production-ready state with full database persistence.
+**Migration Status:** ✅ All localStorage features have been successfully migrated to database-backed API routes (Phases 2-5 complete).
+Clean cutover completed (v4.7.0) - all localStorage code removed.
+The application is now database-only with authentication required for all persistent data operations.

 The application is now in a stable, production-ready state with enhanced features: